-To disconnect your computer from the network, shut down your system and unplug the cable from the AAUI port on the card.
+To disconnect your computer from the network, shut down your system and unplug the T-connector from the thin coax port on the card-do not disconnect the network cable or terminator.

 If you plan to move your computer and reconnect to the network at a new location, notify your network administrator before you move.